BroadbandForum/yang/OD-360/04-deviation.md

   }
 ```

 A string type can be replaced as long as its replacement is also a string and any specified length or pattern is valid per the original definition.
 If no length is specified in the original, this means that any length restriction may be added.
-If a length is specified, it means the new length can be specified so long as the new minimum value is greater than or equal to the original and the new maximum value is less than or equal to the original.
+If a length is specified, it means the new length can be specified so long as the new minimum value is greater than or equal to the original, and the new maximum value is less than or equal to the original.
 If no pattern is specified in the original, any pattern may be added.
 If a pattern is specified in the original, the new pattern must be equal to or a subset of the original.
 For example, the following object is defined as a string with no length restriction and a pattern which allows for any alphanumeric character.

 ```
   leaf name {